News & Events

 Upcoming Events at the Village Hall

 - Isfield Wine Club which has built up a strong following, warmly welcomes new members.
-Meetings, held every other month, are relaxed and unpretentious - the next meeting is on Friday 1st September, 7.30pm to 9pm, and the subject will be advised in advance.
+Meetings, held every other month, are relaxed and unpretentious - the next meeting is on Friday 17th November, 7.30pm to 9pm, and the subject will be announced in advance.
 Contact Keith Taylor for more details on 01825 749778.

 - Andrea Kocache of Crowborough Tai Chi, a listed instructor with the Tai Chi Union of Great Britain, is running Monday afternoon sessions, 2-3pm.
 Please note that Andrea is happy for anyone to start Tai Chi with her at any time, integration guaranteed; there is no 'course' start date.
 In addition, Andrea informs us that Tai Chi is an internal art rooted in the healing, meditative and martial traditions of China which integrates relaxation, meditation, breathing and postural techniques, helps to develop/regain balance, promotes harmonious movement, improves suppleness of joints and muscles, improves coordination skill and stimulates the mind.
 Please register your interest by contacting Andrea on 01892 654585 or by email and take a look at the website.